kevingreen22/FetchTakeHomeProject/README.md

     I chose the MVVM achitecture as this is what I'm comfortable with and to show you how I like to structure my apps.

     I also chose to use a UI that I previously created, modeled off of one of my favorites, just to show what I'm capable of.
 So I integrated that UI into this project as best I could without totally tweaking a bunch of things.
-It was made with iOS 18 so theres a couple of small things that won't work. i.e. scroll clipping, deeper navigation, etc. Moreover, I've left the original ContentView.swift that I used to get the app working before integration of my custom favorite.
+It was made with iOS 18 so theres a couple of small things that won't work. i.e. scroll clipping, deeper navigation, card loading view, etc. Moreover, I've left the original ContentView.swift that I used to get the app working before integration of my custom favorite.
 I have put the files specific for this project in a separate folder than my custom UI for your ease of viewing the crux.

     The use of URLSession configuration documentations suggests automatic caching so I explicitly used the ephemeral configuration.
 This will help the app to not store dupicate caches and also show you my attention to detail and documentation.